qianglise/CFkurs/content/target.rst

 target
 ------------------
-Since version 4.0 , OpenMP supports heterogeneous systems OpenMP uses target construct to offload execution from the host to the target device(s), and hence the directive name.
+Since version 4.0 , OpenMP supports heterogeneous systems OpenMP uses "target construct" to offload execution from the host to the target device(s), and hence the directive name.

 Such a host/device model is generally used by OpenMP for target:
-- Generally one single host: CPU
+- Normally there is only one single host: CPU
    - Generally one single host: CPU
    - one or multiple target devices of the same kind: CPU, GPU, FPGA, ...
 - Generally one single host: CPU